Hardmath123/hardmath123.github.io/content/isprogrammingmath.md

 I thought this was rather interesting.
 I have seen this idea in a lot of places, but I have the opposite viewpoint.

 CS is a way to formalize programming concepts.
-Learning programming isn't a byproduct of learning CS, bur rather learning CS is a byproduct of learning programming.
+Learning programming isn't a byproduct of learning CS, but rather learning CS is a byproduct of learning programming.
 The more you have programmed, the more problems you have solved, and the more CS ideas you've internalized.

 Here's an example.
 You have a curb 100 meters long.
 (Idealized) cars 3 meters long park randomly along the curb, one after another, until there's no space greater than 3 meters between any two cars.
 Write a program to simulate this many times and compute the average number of cars that can park.